What is first-party data activation?

 Customer matching

-Popular within walled garden environments, customer matching solutions let brands target audiences within a given ecosystem based on their own list of customers or prospects.
+Popular within walled garden environments, such as Facebook, Instagram and Amazon, customer matching solutions let brands target audiences within a given ecosystem based on their own list of customers or prospects.
 To initiate this, the brand sends the list of users to the publisher, either in plain text or via pseudonymous identifiers (e.g., hashed emails).

 For this approach to be effective, a brand must be willing to share its first-party data with media publishers.
 They also have to have confidence in the effectiveness of the lookalike targeting offered by these publishers.
 However, the concept of direct data sharing as practiced here can mean that Data Protection Officers (DPOs) quickly shut down customer matching solutions.